Skip to main content

 In Summary

-This will not affect most of our clients.
+• This will not affect most users.
 SWIFT is the default method for USD payments, and invoices include SWIFT info by default.